krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-cli
     ./setup.sh server

 If you want to use MySQL, set up MySQL per the instructions below.
-Then, start the bundle server:
+Then, start the bundle server, both the XML RPC one as well as the REST one:

     cd $HOME/codalab-worksheets/codalab
     ../../codalab-cli/codalab/bin/cl server
+    ../../codalab-cli/codalab/bin/cl rest-server

 Now let us set up the website.
 Install all the required Python packages: